ecruz165/agentx-cli/packages/cli/MANUAL_TEST.md

 # AgentX CLI Manual Test Script

 This document provides a comprehensive manual test script for all AgentX CLI features.
-Tests use the `example-knowledge-base` directory included in the repository.
+Tests use the `default-knowledge-base` directory included in the repository.

 ## Prerequisites